 Subsistence farming involves growing crops and rearing animals only for personal use.

-In intensive subsistence farming, farmers grow crops on a small plot of land using more labour and simple tools.
+In intensive subsistence farming, farmers grow crops on a small plot of land using more labor and simple tools.

-In primitive subsistence farming, small patches of land are cultivated by family members or community labour using non-modern tools like dao and digging sticks.
+In primitive subsistence farming, small patches of land are cultivated by family members or community labor using non-modern tools like dao and digging sticks.

 The other name for primitive subsistence farming is shifting or slash-and-burn cultivation.